PaloAltoNetworks/a3s/README.md

 However, if you are running it from an Azure instance, you just need to run:

 	a3sctl auth azure

+### Existing A3S Identity token

+You can use an existing a3s identity token to ask for another one.
+Note that is not a renew mechanism.
+The requested token cannot expire later than the original one.
+The goal of this authentication source is to ask for a more restricted and/or cloaked version of the original.

+This authentication souurce does not need custom source creation.

+To get obtain a token:

+    a3sctl auth a3s --token <token> \
+        --restrict-namespace /a/child/ns \
+        --restrict-network 10.0.1.1/32 \
+        --restrict-permissions "dog:eat,sleep"

 ## Support